 BS in Computer Science

-The BS in computer science program is also offered in an accelerated degree completion format of evening and weekend courses.
+The BS in Computer Science program is also offered in an accelerated degree completion format of evening, weekend, and blended courses.

 A total of 15 courses (60 credits), completed with a grade of C or higher, is required.